MartyJek/RnD-Graduation-MJ/content/Notes/Lateral Thinking with Withered Technology.md

 Entrepreneur James Altucher is an [enthusiastic advocate](http://www.jamesaltucher.com/2012/04/how-to-have-great-ideas/) of this approach:

 > When I started Stockpickr it was the mating of my ideas on the Internet with my ideas for a new hedge fund.
 The best ideas always come from mating.
 Think of Hollywood.
 When they pitch an idea its never just “I have this idea”.
-Its always “It’s James Bond meets Titanic”
+Its always “It’s James Bond mee I ts Titanic”

 An obvious example of this would be Vitamin Water.
 A more creative beverage idea might be to combine soda and music, so that the bottle can be used as a musical instrument during consumption.

 ![](https://miro.medium.com/v2/resize:fit:600/1*-og9wsjPWtl30eqkXfkYQA.jpeg)
+''
 One should keep in mind that while cross-pollination is a fun approach, it can also be scattershot.
 So to avoid this Gunpei Yokoi would often cross-pollinate ideas with and under the constraint of what he called ‘withered technologies.’

 **Avoiding the Cutting Edge**